Tigxy/cloud-computing/PROPOSAL.md

   [discord.py](https://pypi.org/project/discord.py/) and ensure that communication with a custom Discord server (not publicly exposed for now) works and that it can execute a simple query like ```--echo hello``` directly on the main service without any microservice.
-  - **Automatic deployment:** Configure with GitHub Actions.
-Upon merge into the main branch, the main service should be automatically deployed in a Kubernetex environment in a Google Cloud instance.
+  - **Continuous deployment:** Configure with GitHub Actions.
+Upon merge into the main branch, the main service should be automatically deployed in a Kubernetes environment in a Google Cloud instance.
 One container should be started for the main service.
   - **Initial Kubernetes/Google Cloud setup:** Setup a Google Cloud instance with Kubernetes that will be used throughout the project to deploy the code.